 Collects The Unbeatable Squirrel Girl (2015 B) #7-11

 In this period, Squirrel Girl is also a member of a team called New Avengers, which later becomes US Avengers.
 While this is another light-hearted book, its not as kid-friendly or all-ages as her own title.
-See Avengers and New Avengers for collection information.
-Squirrel Girl appears in New Avengers (2015) #1-6, 8, 11-12 plus a New Avengers story in Avengers (2015) #0.
+Squirrel Girl appears in New Avengers (2015) #1-6, 8, 11-12, 15-18, plus a New Avengers prologue story in Avengers (2015) #0.
+See Guide to Avengers Titles (2010 – Present).

-Avengers Alliance (2016) #1-4 exists out of story continuity and refers to the Facebook social game Avengers Alliance.
+Avengers Alliance (2016) #1-4 exists out of story continuity and is based on the Facebook social game Avengers Alliance.

 Vol. 5: Like I’m the Only Squirrel In the World